Oslandia/SFCGAL_CI/website/docs/index.md

 SFCGAL provides standard compliant geometry types and operations.
 PostGIS uses the C API, to expose some SFCGAL's functions in spatial databases (cf. [PostGIS manual](https://postgis.net/docs/reference_sfcgal.html)).

+[PySFCGAL](https://sfcgal.gitlab.io/pysfcgal) is a Python wrapper for SFCGAL, enabling seamless use of the library’s 3D geometric functions and operations directly within Python scripts or applications.
+It is accessible on the [Python Package Index (PyPI)](https://pypi.org/project/PySFCGAL/) (cf. [PySFCGAL manual](https://sfcgal.gitlab.io/pysfcgal)).

 ### Supported Geometry Types

 Geometry coordinates have an exact rational number representation and can be either 2D or 3D.
 Among supported geometry types are: